Jurass4207/MBuffet/README.md

-# 🎧 MBuffet - Music Playback and Playlist Management System
+# MBuffet - Music Playback and Playlist Management System

 MBuffet is a web-based prototype music platform developed using PHP and MySQL.
 It features user authentication, music and playlist management interfaces, and a basic playback system.
 This project was developed as a coursework assignment to gain hands-on experience in full-stack development and database-driven application design.

-> ⚠️ Note: All music files have been removed due to copyright concerns.
+> Note: All music files have been removed due to copyright concerns.
 Playback functionality remains for demonstration purposes only.

 ---

+## Features

+- User authentication system (login & registration)
+- Music management: Add, edit, and delete songs and artists
+- Playlist system: Create, view, and play music playlists
+- Admin dashboard: Manage all users, songs, and playlists
+- User dashboard: View personal account info and playlists
+- Modal-based UI: Smooth popup interfaces for data editing
+- Responsive frontend interface built with HTML/CSS/JS
+- Backend and database implemented with PHP and MySQL

-## 📸 Screenshots
+## Screenshots

 📌 **Login Page**
 ![Login Page](screenshots/Login.PNG)